-There is no fee if the appeal will be considered by an association appeals committee.
+There is no fee for sending an appeal to US Sailing.
+If the appeal will be considered by an association appeals committee, those appeals committees will inform the appellant if they require a fee.
+For appeals that will be heard by the US Sailing Appeals Committee, there is no fee for US Sailing members and an \$85 fee for non-members.

-If the appeal will be considered by the US Sailing Appeals Committee, there is a fee of \$25 for US Sailing members and \$75 for non-members.
-The US Sailing Appeals Committee considers appeals from decisions of association appeals committees and the Intercollegiate Sailing Association (ICSA) / Interscholastic Sailing Association (ISSA) Appeals Committee, as well as appeals from protest committee decisions involving rule 69 (Misconduct) or from protest committee decisions made at US Sailing national championships.
-All other appeals are considered by association appeals committees or the ICSA-ISSA Appeals Committee.
+The US Sailing Appeals Committee considers appeals from decisions of association appeals committees and the Intercollegiate Sailing Association (ICSA) and Interscholastic Sailing Association (ISSA) Appeals Committees, and appeals from protest committee decisions involving rule 69 (Misconduct) or from protest committee decisions made at US Sailing national championships.
+All other appeals are considered by association appeals committees or the ICSA or ISSA Appeals Committees.
 Those appeals committees will inform the appellant if they require a fee.